Entanglement Model for Mode-Pairing Quantum Key Distribution: Conclusion

 \section{Conclusion}

-MP-QKD is a promising protocol that enjoys both practicality and efficiency simultaneously.
-Its security has been rigorously proven in previous work by examining the consistency of Alice and Bob's states between MP-QKD and the fixed-pairing scheme, as well as proving the equivalence between the latter and MDI-QKD.
-In this manuscript, we present a simple and direct security proof of the MP-QKD protocol.
-Specifically, we propose an entanglement scheme that is equivalent to the MP-QKD protocol.
-With this entanglement scheme, we can conveniently analyze the MP-QKD without needing to examine Alice and Bob's states and Eve's possible interference.
-As an application, we can directly understand why the paired rounds can be decoupled, which is essential for the security of MP-QKD as they are determined by Eve.
-Besides, we analyze the security of MP-QKD against collective and coherent attacks and explore the allowed and optimal pairing strategy that significantly impact the secret key rate.
+MP-QKD is a promising protocol that simultaneously achieves practicality and efficiency.
+Its security has been rigorously proven in previous work by examining the consistency of Alice and Bob's states and Charlie's possible measurement between MP-QKD and the fixed-pairing scheme to establish equivalence, as well as verifying the security of the latter.
+In this work, we present an entanglement model by proposing a free-pairing entanglement scheme that is equivalent to MP-QKD.
+In the entanglement scheme, we design a novel POVM to establish entanglement in paired rounds.
+We prove the commutativity of Alice and Bob's operations and Charlie's measurement, and reduce it to the prepare-and-measure scheme (i.e., MP-QKD).
+With this model, we can explain why the paired rounds can be decoupled and how the entanglement is established based on Charlie's announced results, which are essential for the security of MP-QKD.
+This entanglement model provides an intuitive and simple theoretical framework for the security and performance analysis of MP-QKD.
+As an application, we analyze and optimize the pairing strategy, and successfully improve the secret key rate.